Use the postcode checker to find out when Universal Credit will start in your area.

 You may still be able to claim Universal Credit if you and/or your partner are employed.

 Other benefits you may be entitled to

-If you live in an area where Universal Credit has been introduced, you may be entitled to claim new style Employment and Support Allowance or new style Jobseeker’s Allowance either instead of, or as well as, Universal Credit.
+If you live in an area where Universal Credit has been introduced, you may be entitled to claim 'new style' Employment and Support Allowance or 'new style' Jobseeker’s Allowance either instead of, or as well as, Universal Credit.
 This will depend on your circumstances.
 If you claim both, your ESA or JSA payment will be deducted from your Universal Credit payment.

 Universal Credit is normally paid twice a month to a household and you will need to budget for this.
 However, you may request a monthly payment.
-A household could be a single person, a couple or a family.
+A household can be a single person, a couple or a family.

 You will get your first payment five weeks after you put in your claim.